 No matter how much your family deserves the compensation outlined above, the nursing home’s representatives will probably fight against your claim.
 They may do so by:

 - Denying the abuse: They could say your loved one’s injuries were the result of a preexisting condition or that the nursing home was otherwise not responsible for the injury.

 - Offering too little money: They may encourage you to drop your case by offering a token settlement that is far less than what you deserve.

 - Refusing to negotiate: After offering you the insufficient settlement, they might tell you to “take it or leave it,” forcing you to either accept the money or go to court.

 - Using aggressive tactics: They know the law better than a layperson, and they will not hesitate to use that experience and knowledge against you.

 In addition to the difficulties the nursing home’s lawyers may present, you are also in a race against the clock.
 To file a personal injury lawsuit, you must start your case within three years of the alleged abuse, per New York Civil Practice Laws & Rules (CVP) §214.
 The time limit is even shorter for wrongful death lawsuits—just two years, per New York Estates, Powers & Trusts (EPT) §5.41.

 Our Law Firm Is Ready to Fight for You

 Morelli Law Firm understands that nursing home abuse cases are mentally and emotionally draining for all involved.
-When determining if you need a lawyer for a nursing home abuse case, consider reaching out for our no-cost, no-obligation case assessment.
+When determining if you need a New York nursing home abuse attorney, consider reaching out for our no-cost, no-obligation case assessment.